tony-aw/tinycodet/README.md

   documentation and Read-Me accordingly.
 - 3 July 2023: a tiny update; just fixed some minor documentation issues.
-- … July 2023: PRE-RELEASE UPDATE + RENAMED PACKAGE TO `tinyoperations`.
+- 9 July 2023: MAJOR UPDATE + RENAMED PACKAGE TO `tinyoperations`.
   Details:… Replaced the `%::?%` operator with the `help.import()` function.
 The `import_as()` function now also adds attributes to the alias.
 Renamed the `import_lsf()` function to `pkg_lsf()`.
 Renamed the